 She was the first female board member of the Boat Race Company Ltd, working with university sponsors and men’s clubs to bring the Women’s University Boat Race to the Tideway on the River Thames in 2015.
 Annamarie Phelps was awarded a CBE in the New Year’s Honours lists for 2016 in recognition of her services to rowing.

-Honorary degree ceremonies will take place on Friday, 20th January and Saturday, 21st January 2017.
+Honorary degree ceremonies took place on Friday 20 January and Saturday 21 January 2017.